Cprime50/Chicken-Man/README.md

 # Chicken-Man
-"""A simple game I made sing the python pygame library"""
+A simple game I made using the python pygame library

-#Requirements
+#### Requirements
+If you use windows you can download an exe [here]( https://shabbyschick.itch.io/chicken-man-flight-wars)

+Otherwise
-"""You need to have python installed on your computer, if you dont then go to the python website and download it, next do pip install pygame and hopefully the code will run xD"""
+You need to have python installed on your computer, if you dont then you can download [here](https://www.python.org/downloads/) After you've successfully completed that
+Run
+$ pip install pygame
+Clone the repo
+The code should run hopefully, I haven't updated in a while

  #How to play

-""" 1.Using the arrow buttons for conntrol
+ 1.Using the arrow buttons for control

-2.up arrow buton for chicken to fly up, although his flight distance is limited
+2.up arrow buton for chicken to fly upwards, although his flight distance is limited

-3.down arrow button to miove back downwards, chicken will walk when hes on land
+3.down arrow button to move back downwards, chicken will walk when hes on land

 4.left and right arrow button to move left and righ ways, when flying chicken movement speed left or right ways increases a bit compared to when chicken is on land

-5.use space bar to shoot enemys"""
+5.use space bar to shoot enemys

 #Enemies